Mark Uth: 1899 Hoffenheim

 He signed for Bundesliga side 1899 Hoffenheim in July 2015.
 Depending on the source, the transfer fee paid to Heerenveen was reported as €2 to 3 million.

 Schalke 04

 In January 2018, it was announced that Uth would move to Schalke 04 on a free transfer in summer.
 He signed a contract until 2022.

-Loan to 1.
+Return to 1.
 FC Köln

 In January 2020, it was announced that Köln had signed Uth from Schalke 04 on loan for the rest of the 2019–20 season.

+On 4 May 2025, Uth announced that he would retire from professional football at the end of the current season.
+On 18 May 2025, Uth played his last professional career game and scored a goal against Kaiserslautern at the 2024–25 2.
+Bundesliga final round.

 International career

 Uth has earned one cap for the Germany U20 team.
 In a 3–2 victory versus Switzerland on 6 September 2010 he was put in for Cenk Tosun in the 65th minute.

-On 5 October 2018, Uth was called up to the Germany national football team for the first time, featuring in the squad for the UEFA Nations League matches against the Netherlands and France.
+On 5 October 2018, Uth was called up to the Germany national team for the first time, featuring in the squad for the UEFA Nations League matches against the Netherlands and France.